x-bananer/astra/README.md

 ## User Workflow

 **1. Registration**

-    Students sign in through a Metropolia Google account ifpossible or another OAuth method.
+    Students sign in through a Metropolia Google account if possible or another OAuth method.

 **2. Creating a Group Workspace**